The Historical Construction of Body Norms

 • institutional structuring

-Naturism challenges these frameworks by:
+Naturism challenges these systems by:

 • reintroducing the body as neutral